 BioSentinel nanosatellite on EM-1

 BioSentinel is a 6U nanosatellite under development at NASA/ARC (Ames Research Center).
-The mission was selected in 2013 as one of the secondary payloads to fly the nanosatellite as a secondary payload aboard NASA’s SLS (Space Launch System) Exploration Mission-1 (EM- 1), scheduled for launch in 2019/20.
-For the first time in over forty years, direct experimental data from biological studies beyond LEO (Low Earth Orbit) will be obtained during BioSentinel’s 12 to 18-month mission.
+The mission was selected in 2013 as one of the secondary payloads to fly the nanosatellite as a secondary payload aboard NASA’s SLS (Space Launch System) Exploration Mission-1 (EM-1), scheduled for launch in 2019/20.
+For the first time in over forty years, direct experimental data from biological studies beyond LEO (Low Earth Orbit) will be obtained during BioSentinel’s 12 to the 18-month mission.
 BioSentinel will measure the damage and repair of DNA in a biological organism and compare that to information from onboard physical radiation sensors.
 This data will be available for validation of existing models and for extrapolation to humans.
 1) 2)

 BioSentinel project objectives: 3)

-• The AES (Advanced Exploration Systems) Program Office selected BioSentinelto fly on the SLS EM-1 (Exploration Mission) as a secondary payload
+• The AES (Advanced Exploration Systems) Program Office selected BioSentinelto to fly on the SLS EM-1 (Exploration Mission) as a secondary payload

 - Payload selected to help fill Strategic Knowledge Gaps in Radiation effects on Biology